MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     vertex = constraints["vertex"].to_numpy()
     bounds = Bounds(constraints['lower'].to_numpy(), constraints['upper'].to_numpy())

-We can than optimize the system once like this:
+We can optimize the system once like this:

 .. code-block:: python